Building a voice agent for an Electron app

 Step 1.
 Sign up for Alan AI Studio

-First, we need to sign up for Alan AI Studio — the web IDE where we will create the dialog script for our voice assistant.
+First, we need to sign up for Alan AI Studio — the web IDE where we will create the dialog script for our voice agent.

 1. Go to Alan AI Studio.